 New Directions for Women provides successive levels of care, from detox to residential to outpatient, in which patients learn the skills to live as sober, holistically healthy women.
-Each individual program includes daily educational and therapeutic group sessions combined with individual, family and experiential therapies tailored to meet each patient’s needs.
+Each individual program within our alcohol and drug addiction clinic includes daily educational and therapeutic group sessions combined with individual, family, and experiential therapies tailored to meet each patient’s needs.
 We’ve listed some of the services offered to better educate on the evidence-based programs provided to each woman and family.

 Trauma Specific Services:

-Seeking Safety is an evidence-based, present- focused counseling model developed by Dr. Lisa Najavits to help people recovery from concurrent substance use disorder and trauma.
-One’s primary therapist can assist the patient to explore past traumas and possible contributing factors to their addiction problems.
-The assistance is designed to provide a safe, yet challenging experience for our patients to connect with their feelings.
+Seeking Safety is an evidence-based, present-focused counseling model developed by Dr. Lisa Najavits to help people recover from concurrent substance use disorders and trauma.
+One’s primary therapist can assist the patient in exploring past traumas and possible contributing factors to their addiction problems.
+The assistance is designed to provide a safe yet challenging experience for our patients to connect with their feelings.

 This is an interactive method of therapy that uses group interaction and role play to help patients delve into and investigate their inner and outer worlds and experiences.
-Psychodrama is action- oriented and helps patients practice new behaviors in all realms of their lives.
+Psychodrama is action-oriented and allows patients to practice new behaviors in all realms of their lives.

-Knowing that our patients come from many backgrounds, we choose to provide therapeutic services that are inclusive to women from various cultures, and that expose us to new ways of thinking and experiencing.
+Knowing that our patients come from many backgrounds, we choose to provide therapeutic services that are inclusive to women from various cultures, exposing us to new ways of thinking and experiencing.
 Native Americans have long-held traditions of ceremonial healing.
-When it comes to recovery from alcoholism and drug addiction, the spiritual healing that ceremonies provide can enhance positive outcomes.
+When it comes to recovery at our alcohol and drug rehab clinic, the spiritual healing that ceremonies provide can enhance positive outcomes.
 New Directions for Women is the only non-native Wellbriety certified site in the county, as of 2019.